sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/faq.md

 ### What is the maximum number of ROMs that the SidecarTridge TOS emulator can support?

+Depend on the version of the SidecarTridge TOS emulator you have:
-The number of ROMs that the device can support depends on the carrier board, not the SidecarTridge ROM emulator itself.
+- **SidecarTridge TOS v1 and v2**: The number of ROMs that the device can support depends on the carrier board, not the SidecarTridge ROM emulator itself.
 The emulator is compatible at the signal level with any ROM, EPROM, or EEPROM with a bus width of 17 or 18 bits (256KBytes of address space), 8 or 16 bits of data bus, and CE and/or OE signals.
+- **SidecarTridge TOS v3**: Same as the previous versions, the number of ROMs that the device can support depends on the carrier board, not the SidecarTridge ROM emulator itself.
+But it can support 512KB ROMs and an extra bit in the address bus.
+Sadly, the Atari ST/STE/MegaST/MegaSTE motherboards only support 192KB or 256KB ROMs, so the SidecarTridge TOS v3 is limited to 256KB ROMs.

 ### Why is the SidecarTridge TOS emulator not compatible with certain Atari ST motherboards?